Cybersecurity Risk Management Plans and Workplace Safety Part 2

 As mentioned in the first installment of this blog series, cyber risk management has become a mission-critical activity for a long-term viability of any organization, which should be driven by leadership and involve all technology users.
-But often, building and implementing a cyber risk management strategy is quite challenging for non-technical executives.
-To help, in our last post, we identified five common, proven workplace safety culture strategies with which most organizations are likely familiar and can use to improve their cyber risk management plan.
+But often, building and implementing a cybersecurity risk management plan is quite challenging for non-technical executives.
+To help, in our last post, we identified five common, proven workplace safety culture strategies with which most organizations are likely familiar and can use to improve their cybersecurity risk management plan.
 Here are four more proven best practices.

 1. Workplace Safety Culture Strategy: Near-miss Investigations

-Cyber Risk Management Strategy: Ongoing Preventive Cybersecurity Awareness Efforts
+Cybersecurity Risk Management Plan: Ongoing Preventive Cybersecurity Awareness Efforts

 2. Workplace Safety Culture Strategy: Post-Incident Investigation

 When an injury or accident does occur, a root-cause incident investigation should typically be conducted, which analyses the chain of events.
 It often uncovers several issues that cumulatively caused the accident.
 With this information in hand, you can prevent future incidents from reoccurring by implementing corrective actions to all contributing factors.